Belarus must be held accountable for human trafficking, Baltic states say | Law-Order

 The European Union has accused Lukashenko of orchestrating an influx of migrants to EU members Poland, Lithuania and Latvia to pressure the EU to back down over sanctions slapped on his government.
 Belarus has repeatedly denied the accusation.
 "Thousands of people who flew into Belarus from Middle Eastern and African countries are being directed, in caravans, to storm the border of the European Union," Lithuanian President Gitanas Nauseda told a news conference.

-European Union foreign ministers signed off on Monday on changes to the bloc's sanctions framework, preparing the way for a new round of sanctions on Belarus.
-Lithuania and Latvia would join Poland if it decided to ask for emergency NATO consultation under Article 4 of the defence alliance's governing treaty, the presidents of the two countries said.

-Under Article 4, any ally can request consultations whenever, in the opinion of any of them, their territorial integrity, political independence or security is threatened.
 "The integration of Belarus into the Russian military system is now a done deal.
 NATO needs to change its strategy and military plans accordingly", Nauseda said.
+The Kremlin did not immediately respond to a request for comment on the suggestions migrants were flying through Moscow and that Belarus was being militarily integrated with Russia.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)